stephengold/Heart/README.md

 After a successful build, new jars will be found in `HeartLibrary/build/libs`.

-You can also install the library artifact to your local Maven cache:
+You can install the Maven artifacts to your local cache:
  + using Bash:  `./gradlew :HeartLibrary:publishToMavenLocal`
  + using Windows Command Prompt:  `.\gradlew :HeartLibrary:publishToMavenLocal`